thinktandem/thinktandem.io/src/content/articles/drupal6lts-php7-platform.md

 git pull -Xtheirs git@github.com:d6lts/drupal.git --allow-unrelated-histories
 ```

 This will get the core of your Drupal 6 site up to the latest and greatest Drupal 6 LTS version.
 You may some some merge conflicts, so just follow normal merge conflict procedures and add those files to your repo.
-The most common issue we have seen by doing this is image file conflicts in core.
-Those are just resolved by just running a ```git add -A``` and commiting the changes.
+The most common issues we come across all involve image file conflicts in core.
+Those are just resolved by just running a ```git add -A``` and committing the changes.

 The next part is the most manual out of all of this.
 We need to update all our modules to their last drupal.org version or the Drupal 6 LTS version.
 You can no longer run ```drush up``` in Drupal 6 site as all modules are deemed unsupported now.
 What you can do is ```drush dl``` on your code base to get the last Drupal 6 version of a module.
 You can blindly go in and grab all your modules names and use some text manipulation to download all your modules at once.
 However that is a little cowboy and can cause you more pain.

 I like to update a handful of modules at a time and check the site to make sure everything is ok.
 Usually, I either check the module install page to see what version the module is on and sometimes the .info a module as well.
 I then check the Drupal 6 LTS repo by using the machine name of the module in the url like: ```https://github.com/d6lts/MODULE_NAME```.
 I then check the drupal.org release page doing the same: ```https://www.drupal.org/project/MODULE_NAME/releases?api_version%5B%5D=87``` .
 Obviously change the MODULE_NAME to the machine name of your modules.
 This does take some time, but once it is done, you won't have to do this very often again.

-Once this is done, this should have your site to the latest Drupal 6 LTS versions and you are not only secure, but you can go to a higher version of PHP now.
+You should now have your site to the latest Drupal 6 LTS versions and you are not only secure, but you can go to a higher version of PHP now.

 #### Upgrading to PHP 7.1